Thermal transfer enhancement by hydrodynamic plasmons in electron bilayers: Near-field energy transfer

 \section{Near-field energy transfer}

 The near-field thermal conductance can be straightforwardly evaluated with the help of the formalism presented above.
 For that purpose, we calculate the energy flux from layer $1$ to layer $2$ by computing the work per unit time done by the density fluctuations in layer $1$ on the electrons in layer $2$.
-Using Ehrenfest's theorem \cite{LL-V5}, we can write the heat flux per unit area in the form
+Using Ehrenfest's theorem \cite{LL-V5}, we can write the heat flux per unit area in the form \footnote{Note that we we do not account for electron tunneling between the layers.
+For example, in graphene devices encapsulated with hexagonal boron nitride, this is fairly safe assumption.}

 where $\langle \ldots \rangle $ denotes thermal average.
 To evaluate this average it is useful to pass to the Fourier space for all fluctuating quantities, $(\delta n,\delta\bm{v},\delta\Phi)\propto \exp(i\bm{qr}-i\omega t)$.
 This enables us to express the heat flux